 Remember this: Tell me and I forget, teach me and I remember, involve me and I learn. – Benjamin Franklin

-As much as kids like to snack, providing an (almost) all you can eat veggie buffet is the best way to get them having healthy snacks, and trying new fruits and veggies.
+As much as kids like to snack, providing an (almost) all-you-can-eat veggie buffet is the best way to get them to have healthy snacks, and try new fruits and veggies.

 Introducing Growing Food

 The first thing you can do is to let your kids pick out something to grow themselves.
 Of course, this is going to come after you have decided whether you are having your garden in the ground, raised beds, or even container gardening.

 The one thing my oldest always picks is cauliflower.
 She loves it.

 Try to let them grow it themselves.
 From the planting to watering it, to the harvest.
 And the cooking which is what this series is all about.

 In the case of cauliflower, they need to cut it, and then decide what they are going to do with it.
 Are they cutting it up for veggies and dip, or to steam, or maybe for making a pizza crust?